jspecify/jspecify/docs/spec.rst

    instead apply `the normal rules <#augmented-type-of-usage>`__ for the explicit bound type.

-If an unbounded wildcard appears in a `null-aware context <#null-aware-context>`__, then it has a single upper bound whose `base type <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.k81vs7t5p45i>`__ is ``Object`` and whose `nullness operator <#nullness-operator>`__ is ``UNION_NULL``.
+If an unbounded wildcard appears in a `null-marked context <#null-marked-context>`__, then it has a single upper bound whose `base type <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.k81vs7t5p45i>`__ is ``Object`` and whose `nullness operator <#nullness-operator>`__ is ``UNION_NULL``.

-If an unbounded wildcard appears outside a null-aware context, then it has a single upper bound whose base type is ``Object`` and whose nullness operator is ``UNSPECIFIED``.
+If an unbounded wildcard appears outside a null-marked context, then it has a single upper bound whose base type is ``Object`` and whose nullness operator is ``UNSPECIFIED``.